mongodb-industry-solutions/kozen-engine/docs/dev.md

 │   ├── models/            # Data models and interfaces
 │   ├── services/          # Core business logic
 │   └── tools/             # Utility libraries (IoC, logging)
-└── docs/                  # Comprehensive documentation
+└──                   # Comprehensive documentation
 ```

 ## 🤝 Contributing

-Kozen Engine is designed for extensibility and welcomes contributions!
+Kozen is designed for extensibility and welcomes contributions!
 Whether you're adding new components, extending services, or improving documentation, we have comprehensive guides to help you.

 ### Quick Start for Contributors